HoneyTrack/HoneyTrack-SSH/README.md

 To accomplish this stage, Docker 🐋, an open-source software, helped us create a base of the LINUX 🐧 system where we could build the entire honeypot.
 When the intruder 👺 first tries to intrude into the system uses a brute force attack.
 However, there is a very rare possibility of it cracking into the system.

 Later, python 🐍 codes were developed to build the honeypot and set all its functionalities.
-In the worst-case scenario, where the cracker succeeds in intruding into our honeypot then payloads (viruses) ☠️.
+In the worst-case scenario, where the cracker succeeds in intruding into our honeypot he will be affected by payloads (viruses) ☠️.

 Check out other repositories at [github/HoneyTrack](https://github.com/HoneyTrack)